iainctduncan/papers/source/features_usage.rst

 Garbage collector functions
 --------------------------------------------------------------------------------
-As a high-level, dynamically-typed language, Scheme includes a **garbage collector** (a.k.a. a **gc**), a language subsystem that frees memory that has previously been allocated by the program but is no longer needed as no variables currently in scope reference it.
+I have previously referred to the fact that, as a high-level, dynamically-typed language, Scheme includes a **garbage collector** (a.k.a. a **gc**).
+The garbage collector is a language subsystem that finds and frees memory which has previously been allocated by the program but is no longer needed.
 Garbage collection spares the programmer the tedious work of manually allocating, tracking, and freeing the memory used by variables in the language.
 It is a standard feature of most modern high-level programming languages,